 Create a new Lightsail through the AWS Lightsail portal .
 Next, set its public IP to static using Create static IP under the Networking Tab.

-WinSCP offers a graphical user interface of transfering our files.
+WinSCP offers a graphical user interface of transferring our files.
 If you would not like to use WinSCP and are proficient in ssh

 , you could also transfer the backup from the old to the new server directly.
 For now, let us stick with WinSCP to make life easy.
 In the Lightsail online dashboard, do te following for your old and new Lightsail instance: